adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 **Reasoning:**

-Multi-threading a common source of (security) bugs and these macros can help catch a lot of the bugs at build time.
+Multi-threading is a common source of (security) bugs and these macros can help catch a lot of the bugs at build time.
 They also help document the code.

 **Right:**
 ```cpp